jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 *   **Form fields that have been grouped together have a group title or caption.**

-    Each group of form fields like radio buttons or checkboxes needs a title or caption, eg `<legend>`) that clearly describes the reason for the grouping.
+    Each group of form fields like radio buttons or checkboxes needs a title or caption, e.g. `<legend>`) that clearly describes the reason for the grouping.

 *   **Instructions for entering information are clear and easily understood.**